agsrc/Database/README.md

 # Database
-Designing and evaluating data base schema for Pizza  and Wine Sales.
+Designing and evaluating database schema for Pizza Sales according to the startup needs.